Migrating from NNG 1.x

 resubmit operations.
 Failure to observe this rule will lead to an infinite loop

-as any further operations on the object will fail immediately with NNG_ESTOPPED
+as any further operations on the object will fail immediately with NNG_ESTOPPED.

-The error codes NNG_EAMBIGUOUS
+The error codes NNG_EAMBIGUOUS and NNG_ENOARG have been removed.

 AIO Provider API changes